pallavi902/Internship_project/README.md

 Raw Data:· In this stage, the historical stock data is agitated from https://www.quandl.com/data/NSE and this historical data is utilized for the prediction of future stock prices.

-# Stage 2: Data Preprocessing:· The pre-processing step includes
+# Data Preprocessing:· The pre-processing step includes
 a) Data discretization: Part of data reduction but with particular importance, especially for numerical data.
 b) Data transformation: Normalization.
 c) Data cleaning: Fill in missing null values.